Alone in the Universe: Alone in the Universe Tour

 On 27 June 2016, it was announced that the band would play Wembley Stadium for one night only on 24 June 2017.
 The concert was recorded and filmed for release on CD and DVD under the title Wembley or Bust.

-The Alone in the Universe tour continued in the USA and Europe in 2018.
+The Alone in the Universe tour continued in the US and Europe in 2018.
 In the summer of 2019, Jeff Lynne's ELO returned to touring the United States, this time as Jeff Lynne's ELO Live 2019.

 Reception

 The album received generally favourable reviews, with Q declaring Alone in the Universe "warm-hearted, consummate, just about perfect".
 Most discourse surrounding the album discussed how it fits in with the rest of their discography, with Pitchfork calling it "a fine addition to their catalog" and "much better than these late-career albums tend to sound."
 The Guardian suggested in its four of five star review: "While he only once comes close to matching the pop perfection of his 70s imperial phase ... there's plenty to enjoy elsewhere. ...
-There is only one misstep – the clumsy, Whitesnake-worthy lyrics to "Dirty to the Bone" are rooted a little too firmly in the 70s – but otherwise this is an excellent return."
+There is only one misstep – the clumsy, Whitesnake-worthy lyrics to 'Dirty to the Bone' are rooted a little too firmly in the 70s – but otherwise this is an excellent return."
 Trucking concluded a two of five star review by suggesting: "While not necessarily horrendous, AITU hardly recaptures ELO's glory days, sounding empty, under-produced, and more like a collection of 1970s B-sides."